keysmash-studios/kitty/README.md

     <img width="400px" src="assets/code.png">
 <p>

-This is a simple webserver, it does allow you to host other services, that is, you can't host wordpress on it.
+Kitty is a simple webserver, it allows you to easily host static websites, with minimal configuration and ease of use.

-However, you can host static web technologies, and overall make a static HTTP server.

 <br><br><br>